 Frequency: Minimize interference by choosing a monitor that operates on a different frequency than your other household wireless equipment, like phones and computers.
-(If that makes no sense, don’t worry — just be sure to ask the salesperson about it when making the purchase.)
+Most analogue monitors operate on a 900MHz frequency, while digital monitors use a 2.4GHz frequency.

 Channels: Monitors are also able to operate on different channels, changing them is another way to reduce interference — just like your childhood walkie-talkies.
 Some monitors automatically adjust and readjust to the best channel.

 Visual soundbar lights: These show the volume of baby’s cries by illuminating a certain number of lights.
 If you’re making a phone call or doing another task that requires quiet, you can turn off the audio monitor but still have the lights to rely on.
 This feature can also come in handy when you’re doing something loud, like vacuuming or watching television, and are more likely to see the lights than hear baby’s cries.
 Just be sure the lights aren’t so bright that they interfere with your sleep…you’ve already got enough working against you in that department.